Ram Jam

-Ram Jam was an American rock band formed in New York City in 1977, known for their hit song "Black Betty", which was released in 1977.
+Ram Jam was an American rock band formed in New York City and active in 1977 and 1978, mainly known for their hit single, a rock adaptation of the work song "Black Betty".

 Overview

-The band consisted of Bill Bartlett (guitar and lead vocals) born 1943 in Dayton Ohio, America, Howie Arthur Blauvelt (bass), Pete Charles (drums), and Myke Scavone (lead vocals).
+The band consisted of Bill Bartlett (guitar and lead vocals), Howie Arthur Blauvelt (bass), Pete Charles (drums), and Myke Scavone (lead vocals).
 Jimmy Santoro, who toured with the band in support of their debut album, joined on guitar for the follow-up album.
 Bartlett was formerly lead guitarist for bubblegum group the Lemon Pipers, while Blauvelt played with Billy Joel in several bands: the Echoes (also renamed the Lost Souls and then the Commandos), the Hassles and El Primo.
 The band was originally known as 'Creekside Killshack'.

 History

 Early days

 Bill Bartlett went on from the Lemon Pipers to form a group called Starstruck.
 Starstruck originally included Steve Walmsley (bass) and Bob Nave (organ) from the Lemon Pipers.
-Walmsley left the band and was replaced by David Goldflies (who later played for years with Dickey Betts and Great Southern, and the Allman Brothers).
+Walmsley left the band and was replaced by David Goldflies (who later played for years with Dickey Betts and Great Southern and the Allman Brothers).
 While in Starstruck, Bartlett took Lead Belly's 59 second long "Black Betty" and arranged, recorded and released it on the group's own TruckStar label.
 "Black Betty" became a regional hit, then was picked up by producers in New York who formed a group around Bartlett called Ram Jam.
 They re-released the song, and it became a hit nationally.
-The Ram Jam "recording" was actually the same one originally recorded by Starstruck (albeit significantly edited to rearrange the song structure), the band at that time composed of Bartlett (lead guitar and vocals), Tom Kurtz (rhythm guitar and vocals), David Goldflies (bass), and David Fleeman (drums).
+The Ram Jam "recording" was actually the same one originally recorded by Starstruck (albeit significantly edited to rearrange the song structure), the band at that time comprised Bartlett (lead guitar and vocals), Tom Kurtz (rhythm guitar and vocals), David Goldflies (bass), and David Fleeman (drums).
 The rest of the tracks on the first studio album containing "Black Betty" were played by the Ram Jam lineup.
 Even though the song was credited to Huddie Ledbetter, the NAACP and Congress of Racial Equality called for a boycott due to the lyrics.

 The boycott failed, however, and "Black Betty" reached number 18 on the singles chart in 1977 in the U.S., top ten in the UK Singles Chart and Australia, and number 46 in Canada, while the Ram Jam album reached the U.S. top 40.
 It was also a hit in the Netherlands, reaching number 4.
 In Canada, the album reached number 33.

 Later

 Their subsequent album Portrait of the Artist as a Young Ram achieved little success, despite the addition of Long Island, New York, lead guitarist Jimmy Santoro.
 The Portrait album was re-issued on Rock Candy Records from England in 2006.
-It is listed in the Top 100 lists in Martin Popoff’s book The Collector’s Guide to Heavy Metal Volume 1: The Seventies.
+It is listed in the Top 100 lists in Martin Popoff's book The Collector's Guide to Heavy Metal Volume 1: The Seventies.